MKPerformer ClassA MKPerformer object does two

 further descriptions of these classes.

-Using a MKPerformer
+Using a MKPerformer object is quite

 simple; creating your own subclass is a bit more complicated and